Variational Quantum Algorithms: Basic concepts and tools

 Another important aspect of a VQA is its ansatz.
 Generically speaking the form of the ansatz dictates what the parameters $\vec{\theta}$ are, and hence, how they can be trained to minimize the cost.
-The specific structure of an ansatz will generally depend on the task at hand, as in many cases one can employ information about the problem to tailor an ansatz.
-These are the so-called {\it problem-inspired ansatze}.
-On the other hand, some ansatz architectures are generic and {\it problem-agnostic}, meaning that they can be used even when no relevant information is readily available.
-For the cost function in~\eqref{eq:cost-simple}, the parameters $\vec{\theta}$ can be encoded in a unitary $U(\vec{\theta})$ that is applied to the input states to the quantum circuit.
+The specific structure of an ansatz will generally depend on the task at hand, as in many cases one can use information about the problem to tailor an ansatz.
+These are the so-called `problem-inspired ansatze'.
+However, some ansatz architectures are generic and `problem-agnostic', meaning that they can be used even when no relevant information is readily available.
+For the cost function in Eq.~\eqref{eq:cost-simple}, the parameters $\vec{\theta}$ can be encoded in a unitary $U(\vec{\theta})$ that is applied to the input states to the quantum circuit.
 As shown in Fig.~\ref{fig:ansatz}, $U(\vec{\theta})$ can be generically expressed as the product of $L$ sequentially applied unitaries

 with